ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.List.md

 - Iteration blocks other public operations until the enumerator is destroyed.
 - The list does not detect concurrent modification during iteration because concurrent public modification is blocked.
 - Sorted search supports both ascending and descending comparer order.
+- The list does not own or automatically free class instances stored as values.
 - There is no `DEBUG_LOGGING` constant or runtime debug logging switch in this unit.